-Child and adolescent psychiatry (CAP) is a specialty where doctors work with children, young people up to the age of 18 and their families.
-They treat a range of mental health problems and conditions, including autistic spectrum disorders, depression, anxiety, substance misuse and eating disorders.
+In child and adolescent psychiatry (CAP), doctors work with children, young people (up to the age of 18) and their families.
+They treat a range of mental health problems and conditions including autism spectrum disorders, depression, anxiety, substance misuse and eating disorders.

 This page provides useful information on the nature of the work, the common procedures/interventions, sub-specialties and other roles that may interest you.

 Watch a video of Ajit Kumar talking about child and adolescent psychiatry:

 Note: this video is part of a longer film that can be watched from the psychiatry introductory page.

 Child and adolescent psychiatry is a specialty within psychiatry working with children and young people up to the age of 18, and their families.

 Working as a child and adolescent psychiatrist provides an opportunity to make a significant difference to the lives of the next generation.
 It is an interesting and challenging specialty which has seen tremendous developments over the last two decades and is continuing to make great strides forward.